lmfarley10/analytics-ai/generative-ai-multi-agent-oda/introduction/introduction.md

 In this workshop, you will learn how to:

+* Create Object Storage Bucket, and upload custom PDF documents in that bucket
+* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Object Storage Bucket
-* Create autonomous database and upload documents in the database.
+* Create Autonomous Database 23ai and upload vectorized document content in the database.
-* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents)
+* Setup & configure Generative AI Agent Service (Knowledge Bases and Agents) conected to that Autonomous Database 23ai
+* Setup & configure OIC to integrate with weather API
 * Setup & configure ODA as an LLM powered chatbot
 * Setup & configure Visual Builder as a frontend channel for ODA
-* Setup & configure OIC to integrate with weather API
 * Test out the features and capabilities of this ATOM application

 ### Prerequisites